Sunday, 25 October 2020

 ‘Tegh Bahadur gathering many disciples became powerful and thousands of people accompanied him.
 A contemporary of his, Hafiz Adam, who was a fakir belonging to the order of Shaikh Ahmed Sirhindi, had gathered about him a great multitude of followers.
 Both of these took to the practice of levying forcible exactions and moved about in the land of the Punjab.
 Tegh Bahadur took money from Hindus and Hafiz Adam from Mussalmans.
 The royal newswriters wrote to the Emperor that two fakirs, one Hindu and the other Muslim named so-and-so, had taken to that practice.
 It would not be strange if, with the increase of their influence, they created trouble.’

-The Sikh version is however different.
-According to this, a delegation of Kashmiri Brahmins had approached the Guru to help them out of their predicament.
-Allegendly, they had been ordered to accept conversion to Islam.
-The Guru is said to have advised them to tell the Mughal officials that if Tegh Bahadur would accept conversion they would follow suit.
-The Guru was consequently summoned to Delhi, and on his refusal to renounce his faith was beheaded.
-This version is supported by Tegh Bahadur's son, who was then old enough to know what was going on.
-However, it is not clear to me that why Kashmiri Hindus appealed to him?
-Was Guru Tegh Bahadur militarily strong enough at that point to act in support of Kashmir Pundits, far away from his area of activity and influence?
+The Sikh version, however, is different.
+According to this account, a delegation of Kashmiri Brahmins approached the Guru to seek his help in their predicament.
+Allegedly, they had been ordered to accept conversion to Islam.
+The Guru is said to have advised them to tell the Mughal officials that if Tegh Bahadur agreed to convert, they would follow suit.
+Consequently, the Guru was summoned to Delhi, and on his refusal to renounce his faith, he was beheaded.
+This version is supported by Tegh Bahadur’s son, who was then old enough to know what was happening.
+However, it is not clear to me why the Kashmiri Hindus appealed to him.
+Was Guru Tegh Bahadur militarily strong enough at that point to act in support of the Kashmiri Pandits, far away from his area of activity and influence?

-Syed Abdul Latif mentions the role of Ram Rai a pretender to the guruship for provoking the emperor Shah Jahan against the guru for his activities, like keeping a large band of armed retainers and maintaining a splendid court at Kartarpur (not to be confused with the Kartapur in Pakistan) like an independent sovereign.
-He was summoned to Delhi but was allowed to leave and the next few years, he spent in travelling into Bihar and Bengal.
-However, after returning to Punjab he set upon a career of loot and plunder.
+Syed Abdul Latif mentions the role of Ram Rai, a pretender to the guruship, in provoking Emperor Shah Jahan against the Guru for his activities, such as maintaining a large band of armed retainers and holding a splendid court at Kartarpur (not to be confused with Kartarpur in Pakistan) like an independent sovereign.
+He was summoned to Delhi but was allowed to leave, and he spent the next few years travelling in Bihar and Bengal.
+However, after returning to Punjab, he embarked on a career of loot and plunder.
 He also gave shelter to fugitives from the state.
-An army was sent against him and his Muslim partner Adam and he was brought to Delhi as a prisoner.
+An army was eventually sent against him and his Muslim ally, Adam, and he was brought to Delhi as a prisoner.

-Whatever were the circumstances of the death of Guru Tegh Bahdur, his execution took the relations between the Mughals (and by default Muslims) and Sikhs to the new heights of bitterness and animosity.
+Whatever the circumstances of Guru Tegh Bahadur’s death, his execution drove relations between the Mughals (and by extension, Muslims) and the Sikhs to new heights of bitterness and animosity.
 But perhaps it was still not too late.
-He was succeeded by his nine years old son Gobind Singh as the tenth and the last guru.
-He spent his childhood in a small village Paonta, near Anandpur sahib, by then de facto capital of small Sikh state.
-He was educated with great care in four languages Punjabi, Hindi, Persian and Sanskrit.
-He further motivated Sikhs for an armed struggle to preserve their freedom and ideals by furthering the concept of Dharma Yudh (holy war).
-In 1687 he openly came out against the Mughals when he along with other rajas of the hill states fought against a Mughal army sent to collect revenues.
-Mughals subdued the rajas but prince Moazzam future emperor Bahadur Shah, ignored Gobind Singh.
-For the next 12 years an uneasy peace prevailed.
-He spent this time in organizing his people and constructed several forts around Anandpur.
-Clearly, he was bidding for his time, while Aurangzeb was in Deccan busy in subduing Marathas in the mountains of Western Ghats.
-In 1699 he called a general congregation of Sikhs at Anandpur and introduced many religious edicts into the Sikh religion.
-He also transformed his followers into a martial brotherhood.
-This was the start of Khalsa.
+He was succeeded by his nine-year-old son, Gobind Singh, as the tenth and last guru.
+He spent his childhood in a small village, Paonta, near Anandpur Sahib, by then the de facto capital of a small Sikh state.
+He was educated with great care in four languages: Punjabi, Hindi, Persian, and Sanskrit.
+He further motivated the Sikhs toward armed struggle to preserve their freedom and ideals by advancing the concept of Dharma Yudh (holy war).

 Anandpur sahib, the first stronghold of the Sikhs.